kuro-nami/tailiwnd-setup/Tailwind.md

 content: ["./src/**/*.{html,js}"],
 ```

-Step 3: Go to input.css and paste this.
-If it shows error, make sure PostCSS Language Support Extension is enabled:
+Step 3: Go to input.css and paste this:

 ```
 @tailwind base;